-Oklahoma Tax Commission cover up.
+Oklahoma Tax Commission cover-up.
 Missing documents.
 Hidden refund claims.
 Blocking audits.

-Multiple means of cover up at OTC was exposed as a result of reactions triggered by the November 2008 failure of Quartz Mountain Aerospace, used in false claims, to obtain $66 million in unearned 2006 rural small business tax credits. -
+Multiple means of cover-up at OTC was exposed as a result of reactions triggered by the November 2008 failure of Quartz Mountain Aerospace, used in false claims, to obtain $66 million in unearned 2006 rural small business tax credits.

 Those who received the 2006 tax credits were eligible to receive refunds after October 31, 2006.
 Tax credits could be exchanged for previously paid gross production taxes, with no limit on how far back.
-Some went back to year 2000.
+Some went back to the year 2000.
 There was no reason to wait, and to wait would mean losing serious money in interest.

 Fraud on fraud.

 In all the disarray, $30 million was credited twice, boosting a stolen $66 million to $96 million, and a stolen $135 million to $165 million.
-The way this played out suggests, not just missing documentation, and poor record keeping, but tampering. -
+The way this played out suggests, not just missing documentation, and poor record-keeping, but tampering.

-The lack of documentation and record keeping kept OTC employees trying to sort out the impossible.
-Initially, January 23, 2009, they had the amount at $165,514,495.
-January 26, 2009, someone correctly discovered $20,364,324 and $10,014,810 had been transferred from one account to another, and counted both places.
-The total was reduced to $135,135,36.
-In line with the Capco reports or original claims showing $138,180,927.
-There nothing found in the emails to account for the difference between $138 and $135 million.
+The lack of documentation and record-keeping kept OTC employees trying to sort out the impossible.
+Initially, on January 23, 2009, they had the amount at $165,514,495.
+January 26, 2009, someone correctly discovered $20,364,324, and $10,014,810 had been transferred from one account to another and counted both places.
+The total was reduced to $135,135,36, in line with the Capco reports or original claims showing $138,180,927.
+There was nothing found in the emails to account for the difference between $138 and $135 million.